Calculator · v1.0 · 17 Jun 2026

 This dependency is both a strategic vulnerability and a long-term logistics problem.
 A disruption to Europe's jet fuel supply — through refinery constraints, pipeline failure, or geopolitical pressure on the Central Europe Pipeline System — directly impairs operational readiness.
 As military demand on European fuel infrastructure grows, so does the case for synthetic alternatives produced domestically from electricity.

 Synthetic aviation fuel — e-kerosene, produced from renewable electricity, electrolytic hydrogen, and captured carbon dioxide — is technically viable and drop-in compatible with existing engines.
-For military planners, it offers something biofuels cannot: domestic production controlled by governments that also control electricity networks.
-The challenge is not technical feasibility.
-It is electricity scale and production buildout.
-Each tonne of e-kerosene requires 22 to 35 megawatt-hours of electricity depending on the CO₂ source — and as of 2025, no commercial-scale e-SAF plant exists anywhere in the world.
-Europe's entire realistic production pipeline for 2030 is 360,000 to 1.7 million tonnes.
+Unlike biomass-constrained biofuel pathways, PtL fuels offer a theoretically scalable synthetic production route tied primarily to electricity availability — and one controlled by governments that also control electricity networks.
+The core chemistry is established, but the challenge is scaling production systems, securing electricity supply, and integrating industrial processes at commercial scale.
+Each tonne of e-kerosene requires 22 to 35 megawatt-hours of electricity depending on the CO₂ source.
+Commercial e-SAF production remains extremely limited globally as of 2025 — ERA ONE (INERATEC, Frankfurt), which entered commercial operation that year at roughly 2,500 tonnes per year, represents the current frontier of the industry.
+No large-scale commercial e-SAF industry yet exists.
+Europe's entire realistic production pipeline for 2030 is 360,000 to 1.7 million tonnes per year.
 The calculator below shows what military demand would require.

 Scale calculator